mvallejo3/rtk-aframe-bridge/README.md

     // This runs on every store update
     onUpdate: (prevState, nextState, action) => {
-      // Add some logic to check whether we should update the AFrame state
+      // Add some logic to check whether we should update the AFrame state if (!shouldEmit(prevState, nextState)) return;

-      // fire a reducer on the AFrame state AFRAME.scenes[0]?.emit?.("updateStore", nextState);
+      // fire a reducer/handler on the AFrame state AFRAME.scenes[0]?.emit?.("updateStore", nextState);
     },
   }